Isa Haas

-Isadora Haas Gehlen (born 20 January 2001), known as Isa Haas, is a Brazilian professional footballer who plays as a centre-back for Cruzeiro and the Brazil national team.
+Isadora Haas Gehlen (born 20 January 2001), known as Isa Haas, is a Brazilian professional footballer who plays as a centre-back for Liga MX Femenil side Club América and the Brazil national team.

 Club career

+Early career

 Born in Montenegro, Rio Grande do Sul, Haas joined Internacional's youth sides in 2017, after the women's section reopened.
 She started to play in the main squad in the following year, helping in their promotion to the top tier.

+Sevilla

 In January 2019, Haas moved abroad and joined Spanish Primera División side Sevilla.
+She was rarely used at the side, featuring in just five matches.

+Internacional return
-In July, after being rarely used, she returned to Inter.

-On 10 November 2022, after helping the Colorado to a second position in the 2022 Campeonato Brasileiro Série A1, Haas renewed her contract with the club for two more years.
-She reached 100 matches for the club in the following season, and established herself as an undisputed starter.
+In July 2019, Haas returned to Inter.
+On 10 November 2022, after helping the Colorado to a second position in the 2022 Campeonato Brasileiro Série A1, she renewed her contract with the club for two more years.

+Haas reached 100 matches for the club in the following season, and established herself as an undisputed starter.

+Cruzeiro

+In September 2024, Haas agreed to a pre-contract with Cruzeiro for the upcoming season.

+Club América

+On 5 January 2026, Cruzeiro confirmed the permanent transfer of Hass to Liga MX Femenil side Club América, with América paying Cruzeiro a reported US$ 600,000 fee, making this the largest transfer fee paid by a Liga MX Femenil club, and the second largest transfer received by a Brazilian women's football club.

 International career

 After representing Brazil at under-17 and under-20 levels, Haas received her first call-up to the senior side on 4 October 2024, for two friendlies against Colombia.
 She made her full international debut on 26 October, starting in the 1–1 draw at the Estádio Kleber Andrade, and scored her first goal three days later, netting the opener in the 3–1 win at the same venue.